KBSwift/endeavor/README.md

-# Welcome to Hack Midwest 2023!
+## Introducing a Hack Midwest 2023 Contender: Endeavor
 <br /><br />

 ## How to run this project
 1. npm install in root directory for all dependencies
 2. Use <strong>npm run dev</strong> to start

-## Introducing a Midwest Hackathon 2023 Contender: Endeavor
 Developed by:
 -Sammie Rosado || sammierosado@gmail.com || GitHub: sammierosado
 -Kavin Moreno || kavinmoreno@gmail.com || GitHub: KBSwift